-Rehabilitation maintenance and capital work should consider traffic signal updates and replacements as appropriate.
+Preservation and reconstruction work should consider traffic signal updates and replacements as appropriate.

-- Time pedestrian signals based upon a walking speed of 3.5 feet per second per MUTCD. - In downtown, use signal progression to calm motor vehicle traffic and reduce congestions.
-Along designated bikeways, set signal timing to a moderate biking speed, (15 MPH) providing people on bikes a "green wave." - Use of Pedestrian Recall is addressed in SMC 16A.84.040. - In urban areas with heavy pedestrian traffic, use Leading Pedestrian Intervals (LPI).
+- In downtown, use signal progression to promote smooth progression of vehicular traffic at or below the posted speed and reduce congestion.
+Work to reduce signal delay on heavily used bike routes. - Use of Pedestrian Recall is addressed in SMC 16A.84.040. - In urban areas with heavy pedestrian traffic, consider the use of Leading Pedestrian Intervals (LPI).
 LPIs add a few seconds of time for pedestrians to establish themselves in the crosswalk before the vehicle signal turns green, enforcing that turning traffic yield to pedestrians.
-LPI is addressed in SMC 16A.84.050. - Regular re-timing for signalized intersections is important to reduce both air pollution and delay. - At rehabilitated or new signals, retrofit with Accessible Pedestrian Signals.
+LPI is addressed in SMC 16A.84. - Signalized intersections should be re-timed approximately every five years to reduce both air pollution and delay. - At rehabilitated or new signals, retrofit with Accessible Pedestrian Signals.
 Use audible signals near concentrations of vulnerable populations, such as near senior centers or hospitals.
-Intersection APS retrofits are addressed in SMC 16A.84.060.
+Intersection APS retrofits are addressed in SMC 16A.84.060. - Signal interconnection of traffic signals to the Central City Signal Server via fiber optic or copper Ethernet for progressing traffic through an area.